paritytech/substrate/srml/contract/COMPLEXITY.md

 ## Relation to the underlying storage

 At present, `AccountDb` is implemented as a cascade of overlays with the direct storage at the bottom.
+The direct storage `AccountDb` leverages child tries.
 Each overlay is represented by a `Map`.
 On a commit from an overlay to an overlay, maps are merged.
 On commit from an overlay to the bottommost `AccountDb` all changes are flushed to the storage and on revert, the overlay is just discarded.

 > ℹ️ The underlying storage has a overlay layer implemented as a `Map`.
 If the runtime reads a storage location and the
 > respective key doesn't exist in the overlay, then the underlying storage performs a DB access, but the value won't be